jpwahle/cs-insights-crawler/README.md

 `PATH_PAPERS` is the path to the directory with the downloaded papers.
 (Only used in abstract extraction)
-The papers are structured as follows: `<year>/<venue-name>/<paper-id>.pdf`.
-Some special characters in the venue name and paper id had to be removed or replaced.

 `PATH_ANTHOLOGY` is the path to the `xml` [directory in the ACL Anthology](https://github.com/acl-org/acl-anthology/tree/master/data/xml).
 (Only used in abstract extraction)